mtksquared/jekyll-netlify-boilerplate/pages/contact.md

   520-415-6379

-  If you prefer to e-mail us, fill out the form below and we will get back to you soon.
+  If you prefer to e-mail us; fill out the form below and we will get back to you soon.
 ---